abhiwand/atk/doc/source/ds_apir.rst

 1. Error handling:
     Include error handling.
-    If the function execution raises an exception, it will cause the entire command to fail and possible leave the Frame or TitanGraph in an incomplete state.
+    If the function execution raises an exception, it will cause the entire command to fail and possibly leave the frame or graph in an incomplete state.
     The best practice is to put all our PUF functionality in a ``try: except:`` block, where the ``except:`` clause returns a default value or performs a